PatrikSteuer/SpringCloudTelemetry/README.md

 Have a look at the measurement types!
 The include JVM statistics (e.g. classes loaded), system statistics (e.g. CPU usage), but also application statistics (e.g. `http_server_requests`)!

 You can add your own measurements, if you like.
-An example that describes how to do that can be found [here](https://www.mokkapps.de/blog/monitoring-spring-boot-application-with-micrometer-prometheus-and-grafana-using-custom-metrics/).
+An example that describes how to do that can be found [here](https://www.mokkapps.de/blog/monitoring-spring-boot-application-with-micrometer-prometheus-and-grafana-using-custom-metrics/) and [here](https://www.baeldung.com/micrometer).
 More information on Micrometer integration into Spring Boot can be found [here](https://spring.io/blog/2018/03/16/micrometer-spring-boot-2-s-new-application-metrics-collector).

 Looking at a database is not fun, so let's look at Chronograf & Grafana instead to plot the timeseries in a human-consumable fashion.
 ## Using Chronograf & Grafana